apptreeso/Ardor-Wallet/docs/SushiLPPool.md

 ### `claimYieldRewardsFromRouter(address _staker, bool _useSILV)` (external)

-this function can be called only by ILV core pool
+This function can be called only by ILV core pool.

-uses ILV pool as a router by receiving the \_staker address and executing the internal \_claimYieldRewards() its usage allows claiming multiple pool contracts in one transaction
+Uses ILV pool as a router by receiving the \_staker address and executing the internal `_claimYieldRewards()`.
+Its usage allows claiming multiple pool contracts in one transaction.

 ### `claimVaultRewardsFromRouter(address _staker)` (external)

-this function can be called only by ILV core pool
+This function can be called only by ILV core pool.

-uses ILV pool as a router by receiving the \_staker address and executing the internal \_claimVaultRewards() its usage allows claiming multiple pool contracts in one transaction
+Uses ILV pool as a router by receiving the \_staker address and executing the internal `_claimVaultRewards()`.
+Its usage allows claiming multiple pool contracts in one transaction.

 ### `_requirePoolIsValid()` (internal)

-checks if caller is ILVPool
+Checks if caller is ILVPool.